 South Africa is still under Level 4 restrictions, but residents were allowed to exercise outside again after 5 weeks on 1 May.
 There are still strict curfews, so exercise outside is only permitted between 6 a.m. and 9 a.m.

 Outdoor exercise allowed for all.
 Adult sports matches and tournaments are suspended, but training indoors and outdoors (recommended) is allowed for individuals and groups of under 50 persons.
-From 17 April, children under 18 can participate in matches and tournaments again.
+From April 17, 2020, children under 18 can participate in matches and tournaments again.
 People aged over 70 are advised not to participate in indoor group sports.
-Gyms remain open according to strict hygiene rules (commercial chain SATS closed for 2 weeks in March).
-Sports associations can apply to the government for compensation until 15 May (500 million SEK total crisis package).
+Gyms remain open according to strict hygiene rules (commercial chain SATS closed for two weeks in March).

 Lockdowns on weekends are expected to continue until late May.
 During the week, only citizens 20-65 years old are allowed to go out.
 Public places like parks are off limits, sports facilities are also closed.
 From 11 May, it was announced that more people of different age groups will be gradually allowed to go out within limited walking distances, but now lockdown has been extended again until 19 May.